UMN-CMS/ldmx-scripts/container/README.md

 # Install ldmx-sw and Its Dependencies in /export/scratch

+Here we mimic using a container.
+Our "container" only works if worker node has the same OS, connection to cvmfs, and we unpack the container in the exact same file-system location.
+I have chosen `/export/scratch/users/eichl008/ldmx-container` as the "root" container directory because the different machines have different `/export/scratch` mounts so we don't overload the filesystem _and_ I have access to write onto all of these scratch mounts.

 ### Why?
 Having the ldmx-sw libraries installed in /local quickly overloads the filesystem when attempting to scale up the number of parallel jobs running.